mmtk/mmtk-core/docs/userguide/src/portingguide/topics/weakref.md

 The easiest way is **treating `SoftReference` as strong references in non-emergency GCs, and treating them as weak references in emergency GCs**.

--   During non-emergency GC, we let `Scanning::scan_objects` scan the weak reference field inside a `SoftReference` instance as if it were an ordinary strong reference field.
+-   During non-emergency GC, we let `Scanning::scan_object` and `Scanning::scan_object_and_trace_edges` scan the weak reference field inside a `SoftReference` instance as if it were an ordinary strong reference field.
 In this way, the (strong) transitive closure after the `Closure` stage will also include softly reachable objects, and they will be kept alive just like strongly reachable objects.
--   During emergency GC, however, skip this field in `Scanning::scan_objects`, and clear `SoftReference` just like `WeakReference` in `Scanning::process_weak_refs`.
+-   During emergency GC, however, skip this field in `Scanning::scan_object` or `Scanning::scan_object_and_trace_edges` , and clear `SoftReference` just like `WeakReference` in `Scanning::process_weak_refs`.
 In this way, softly reachable objects will be dead unless they are subject to finalization.

 The other way is **resurrecting referents of `SoftReference` after the strong closure**.
 This involves supporting multiple levels of reference strengths, which will be introduced in the next